Contact the Research Center

 The department focuses on rare books, manuscripts, recordings, photographs, artifacts and source materials relating to the University, New Hampshire and other special topics.

 Recordings include classical, jazz, folk, Broadway shows, plus spoken word recordings of plays.
-A video collection on cassette, laser disc, DVD including educational and TV documentaries, feature films, Shakespeare and other drama, and operas.
+A video collection on VHS and DVD, including educational and TV documentaries, feature films, Shakespeare and other drama, and operas.

 Associations and Organizations